NicolasKheirallah/NextJs-M365-Blog/data/blog/When-to-use-SharePoint-Backup-VS-Archiving.md

 Think of archiving as a secure vault for your inactive Microsoft 365 data.
 It's ideal for:

-- **Regulatory Compliance:** Certain industries (like Goverment,finance or healthcare) have strict data retention laws.
+- **Regulatory Compliance:** Certain industries (like Government ,finance or healthcare) have strict data retention laws.
 Archiving ensures data is kept for the required duration.
 - **Legal Holds:** When data needs to be preserved for potential litigation, archiving prevents deletion or alteration.
 - **Historical Reference:** Businesses needing to retain historical records for future reference or analysis benefit from archiving.
 - **Storage Optimization:** Archiving older data frees up primary storage and potentially reduces costs.